ashwin-M-D/DM-Gym/README.md

      ![Reward Function for Clustering-v1](./images/clustering_v1.png)

      This performs better than clustering-v0.
-However, it is suggested to use one of the other 2 clustering environments.
+However, it is suggested to use one of the other two clustering environments mentioned below:

    - clustering-v2: Uses a different reward system which is either p-1 or p at each step.
 Based on the paper "A Reinforcement Learning Approach to Online Clustering" [1].
 Please use a low gamma value with this environment for optimal results.